edi9999/throttle-cli/README.md

 `throttle` is a command line interface to throttle stdin to stdout.

-It can be for example be used like this:
+It can be for example used to view logs like this:

     # Shows a line every 300ms max (default)
     tail -f | throttle